hengshuaiyao/HengshuaiYao.github.io/README.md

 For decades (1992-), off-policy learning with linear function approximation is problematic.
 Importance sampling gives an unbiased estimate of the target value function using the data collected from the behavior policy.
 However, importance sampling methods suffer from high variances due to that the importance sampling ratios are high.
 Is there another way of conducting off-policy learning?
 Gradient TD stands for a unique off-policy learning paradigm with linear function approximation, forming an important class of modern reinforcement learning algorithms.
 If you have worked on, read or cited GTD, TDC, GTD2, GQ, and Horde, perhaps you should read this paper.
 I bet you will be surprised to find where the NEU objective function (the GTD objective function, defined in the TDC paper), and the "MSPBE" objective that derives TDC and GTD2 were from.
 This paper is also the first to proppose "Gradient Descent" for temporal difference learning.
 The TDC paper shows MSPBE in a number of equations.
 At the time, I simply derived from, C^{-1} A^T A --> ?
 Recall we need symmetry according to what we did for TD, A-->A^T A; so simply A^T C^{-1} A for the question mark.
 Read the start of Section 2 of the GTD paper and the "NEU" objective function in the TDC paper.
 Also read equation 4, around equation 13 and their contexts in the preconditioning paper.
 In short, GTD uses a symmetry idea for TD, and GTD2/TDC use both symmetry and preconditioning, which are both in the preconditioning paper.

 This figure from the preconditioning paper shows that GTD is slow.
-Wait.
-What?
-This was before the GTD was even submitted?
-Well, YES.

 <div align="center">
 <img align="center" src="papers/rates_gtd.png" style='height: 100%; object-fit: contain' class="inline"/>
 </div>

 This figure in fact shows that GTD is slow (in the steady-state sense).
 MR is the faster version of iLSTD. iLSTD is the steady-state version of TD (TD cannot be faster than iLSTD).
-Check the abstract of the TDC paper on what was found.
+So the message is that we should improve GTD and TDC for the goals set in the Horde paper.

 <!--